Those who participated in the recordings

 The work of the Prisons Memory Archive is under-pinned by an ethical framework of life- storytelling, co-ownership and inclusivity.

-Visual Voices of the Prisons Memory Archive: preservation, access and engagement
+Visual Voices of the Prisons Memory Archive

 The Visual Voices of the Prisons Memory Archive project has been developed through a partnership with Queen's University Belfast, PRONI and the PMA Management Group (which includes representatives of the groups who have made the recordings).